-Note: For controller firmware 05.33.xx.xx, both host and expansion ports operate at 2 Gbps only.
+Note: For controller firmware version 05.33.xx.xx, both host and expansion ports operate at 2 Gbps only.
+For controller firmware version 05.4x.xx.xx, the host ports can operate at either 1 or 2 Gbps (the expansion port speed is still locked at 2Gbps only).

-To diagnose fibre channel problems, use FAStT MSJ (see Chapter 19, "Introduction to FAStT MSJ", on page 187).
+To diagnose fibre channel problems, use FAStT MSJ (see Chapter 19, "Introduction to FAStT MSJ," on page 197).